-There are three relevant measures that Fire Services are required by the Equalities Office to submit annually for gender pay gap reporting.
+Fire and Rescue Services are required by the Equalities Office to submit annually for gender pay gap reporting.
 The measures are taken from a snapshot date, which for the public sector is the 31 March each year.
-Our submission deadline for the 2021 data is 30 March 2022.
+Our submission deadline for the 2022 data is 31 March 2023.

-At the January SLT meeting this report was presented by the HR Manager.
-The meeting approved the publication of the gender pay gap report for 2021 on the ESFRS website.
+At the February SLT meeting this report will be presented by People Services.
+The meeting will be asked to approve the publication of the gender pay gap report for 2022 on the ESFRS website.